MUSC Bulletin | General Information

 J.T.
 Stevens Scholarship Program (for Medical and Dental students) provides assistance to medical students who are willing to relocate and practice in Lancaster or Kershaw counties.
 The amount of this scholarship varies from year to year.
 The student signs a contact for a year of practice in one of the two counties for each year of support.

-Loans for Disadvantaged Students (for Medical and Dental students) are low interest loans regulated by the Department of Health and Human Services.
-LDS Loans are available to students in the Colleges of Medicine and Dental Medicine who are from disadvantaged backgrounds and who demonstrate financial need.
+Loans for Disadvantaged Students (for Dental students) are low interest loans regulated by the Department of Health and Human Services.
+LDS Loans are available to students in the College of Dental Medicine who are from disadvantaged backgrounds and who demonstrate financial need.
 (Note: Awards based on availability of funding by Congress.)

 National Medical Fellowships (for Medical students) provide need-based awards to assure diversity in medical students who have been accepted by or are attending accredited schools of medicine.
 Awards are given to first- and second-year students with special merit awards for junior and senior students.
 Applications are available from the Medical University of South Carolina’s Office of Diversity.